- 1908: establishment of the St-Elisabeth Institute, managed by the Congregation of the Augustinian Sisters of Mercy of Leuven

 Two years later, it was the St-Michel site that underwent an initial renovation and, subsequently, a reconstructed facility which was inaugurated in May 2009.

 The new facility on the St-Elisabeth site was completed in December 2011 with the move of the Deux Alice site.
 The Europe Hospitals from then on has comprised only two hospital sites: the St-Elisabeth site in Uccle and the St-Michel site in Etterbeek.

-The Europe Hospitals are managed by Mr Peter FONTAINE, delegated administrator and executive director since November 2016 and by Dr Bernard VANDELEENE, medical director ad interim since August 2020.
+The Europe Hospitals are managed by Mr Peter FONTAINE, delegated administrator and executive director since November 2016 and by Dr Bernard VANDELEENE, delegated administrator and medical director since March 2021.